NebTex/consul-kubernetes/README.md

 4. after this an instance of consul in client mode will be present in each node of the k cluster even the master ones
 5. the consul client cluster connect to the master using the `consul-leader` dns entry
 6. then create another service for the consul client with the dns entry `consul`
+7. it will generate all the acl tokens and store them in consul-secrets, they need to be removed manually in case in which you want to delete or change them

 ### Usage